carpentries/instructor-training/_episodes/01-welcome.md

 > ## Getting to know each other
 >
-> If the trainer has chosen an [icebreaker question]({{ site.training_site }}/icebreakers/index.html),
+> If the Trainer has chosen an [icebreaker question]({{ site.training_site }}/icebreakers/index.html),
 > participate by writing your answers in the course's shared notes.
 {: .challenge}

 ## Code of Conduct

-To make clear what is expected, everyone participating in Carpentries activities is required to conform to our [Code of Conduct]({{ site.coc }}).
-This Code of Conduct applies to all spaces managed by the Carpentries including, but not limited to workshops, email lists, online forums and on GitHub.
+To make clear what is expected, everyone participating in The Carpentries activities is required to conform to our [Code of Conduct]({{ site.coc }}).
+This Code of Conduct applies to all spaces managed by The Carpentries including, but not limited to workshops, email lists, online forums and on GitHub.
 Please review
 [the Code of Conduct]({{ site.coc }}) to familiarise yourself with it.

 ## Introductions